wrannaman/secreq/README.md

 # SecReq

+- offser
+    you set a goal for them. then they can get their money back later.
+- if we can publicly use you as a reference and put you on the site with a quote, it's free? but like forever? there would have to be ongoign stuff.

 AI-powered security questionnaire platform that helps organizations efficiently respond to security assessments using intelligent document analysis and automated answer generation.